atc0005/brick/docs/splunk.md

 ```

 `brick` parses and uses select fields from that payload for its work.
 As time
-permits we will refine further to exclude unwanted fields and bring in new
+permits, we hope to further refine the delivered payload to exclude unwanted
-ones.
+fields and bring in new ones.

 Files: